AndresSepulveda/docker-croco-public/README.md

 ```
 ./create_config.bash
 ```
-Press "Y" and change to the newly created Chile directory (the name of your configuration)
+Press "Y" and change to the newly created "Chile" directory (the name of your configuration)
 ```
 cd Chile
 ```